matweldon/markdown_llm/README.md

 >
 > Margaret

 You can also comment out parts of the conversation using `<!--llm` and `llm-->`.
-This means that you can rerun responses to obtain different answers.
+This allows you to edit the conversation history, for example to rerun responses to obtain a sample of several different answers.

-The API is stateless -- this means that the API call reconstructs the full conversation each time a request is sent.
+The API is stateless - the API call reconstructs the full conversation each time a request is sent.
 This means that you can "put words into the LLM's mouth" and generally mess around with the flow of the conversation.
+Although LLMs are pretty wise to this, and in my experience will tell you off if you try to make them think they've said naughty things.

+### Models

+Currently, Anthropic Claude Sonnet 3.5 is hard-coded (referred to by an alias, 'sonnet').
+But using the Python SDK of the `llm` package means that in principle this supports any models Simon Willison's package does.

 ### Images